Solving the feng shui puzzle

 If your premises are false – your conclusions are likely to be false too

 There are two main feng shui approaches or schools: classical and modern feng shui.
 They agree and disagree on many aspects of feng shui.
-That is expected when old and new approaches clash.
+That is expected when old traditional and new, modern, progressive approaches clash.
 Read about the difference between classical and modern feng shui schools

 What is science for?